KevinMarquette/PSHonolulu/PITCHME.md

     Show-Computer -ComputerName $ComputerName

 This will open Honolulu to the page for `$ComputerName`.
+This can be any computer, even one that was not imported into Honolulu ahead of time

 ---